sentry-josh/assignment-github-app/README.md

 This codebase demonstrates:

-- **Clean Architecture**: Clear separation between UI, business logic, and data layers
 - **Type Safety**: Full TypeScript integration with comprehensive type definitions
 - **Error Handling**: User-friendly error messages
 - **Performance**: Optimized algorithms and React rendering patterns
-- **Testability**: Modular design with comprehensive unit but due to time constraints from me i reduced some of this
+- **Testability**: Modular design with comprehensive unit but due to time constraints from me i reduced some of this, I have tried to cover most important scenarios as much as possible.

 ### Testing Recommendations